mirkobrombin/go-warp/docs/syncbus.md

 ### Adaptive Batching & Compression

 To handle high-throughput scenarios, the `RedisBus` implements **Adaptive Batching**.
 If the invalidation rate exceeds a threshold, events are automatically buffered (10ms window), compressed using **Gzip**, and sent as a single aggregated payload.
 This drastically reduces network IO and Redis CPU usage during bursts.

+### Adaptive Backplane (Publish Timeout)

+To ensure the stability and responsiveness of the application, Warp's `syncbus` integration includes an **Adaptive Backplane** mechanism.
+This is configured via `core.WithPublishTimeout`, which sets a timeout for background publish operations in `ModeEventualDistributed`.
+If the message bus becomes unresponsive or slow, the publish operation will time out, preventing goroutine leaks and ensuring local operations are not blocked indefinitely.
+Errors are propagated through the `Warp.PublishErrors()` channel.